Appearance

 )

-The other option helps in cases where you are targeting a group of players, think Broadcasts or LiveOps Events.
+The other option helps when you target a group of players, like with Broadcasts or LiveOps Events.
 We will show a warning if a member or type is only available to a subset of players.
-Keep in mind that we won't stop you from executing these actions, and as such you should handle this gracefully.
-For example, through segmentation or your server implementation can verify that a player is indeed compatible.
+Remember that we won't stop you from executing these actions, and as such, you should handle this gracefully.
+For example, through segmentation or your server implementation, you can verify that a player is compatible with the action you're executing.

 To enable this, you can just set is-targeting-multiple-players